kckarnige/kckarnige/README.md

 For those with games in their Oculus and SteamVR library who want to enjoy both.

 ### [ArmCord](https://github.com/ArmCord/ArmCord) [C]
-The first alternative Discord client made from scratch, coded and created by smartfridge.
+One of the first alternative Discord clients made from scratch, created by smartfridge.

 ### [Ecsta](https://github.com/kckarnige/EcstaTab) [P]
 An open-source new tab extension that makes for good eye-candy.